koda86/floa/man/floa_doc.md

 **3. Function parameters:**

-- n.boot: The number of bootstrap iterations (default = 400)
+- n.boot: The number of bootstrap iterations (default = 1000)

-- (n.rep: The number of repeated calculations in the uncertainty estimation (default = 100))
+- (n.rep: The number of repeated calculations in the uncertainty estimation (default = 300))

 In 'main.R', it is possible to choose between four predefined data sets ("smooth_realistic", "non_gaussian", "shift", "imu_MC").
-Of cause, you may also your own data.
-Just make sure that a data set with the required (long) format is assigned to a variable named 'data'.
+Of course, you may also use your own data.
+Just make sure to assign a data set with the required (long) format to a variable named 'data'.

 #### Example data sets